isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Mathematics.md

 ##### School-based:

 **Curious Mathematician Trail**  <br>
-The AGPS Curious Mathematician Trail aims to provide students with the opportunity to apply Math to their school environment.
-Students embark on a virtual tour around the school and engage in classroom discussions and activities on how math is related to the school environment.
+The AGPS Curious Mathematician Trail aims to give students the opportunity to apply Math to the world around them.
+Physical or virtual activities are designed to allow students to work collaboratively and engage in rich classroom discussions.
 ![P2 students engaged in weighing an object together](/images/Curriculum/Mathematics/Curious_Mathematician_Trail.jpg) P2 students engaged in weighing an object together